pritampokale/pritampokale/README.md

-- 👋 Hi, I’m @pritampokle
+- 👋 Hi, I’m @pritampokale
 - 👀 A lazy person being a programmer <br>or a coder who changes everything and makes <br>life easy as they want. <br><b>( Software developer , App Developer , Website Designer )</b>

 <!---